StrawHats-2024/pw4devs/README.md

 - Flags:
   - `--oldname` (required): Current name of the group
   - `--newname` (required): New name for the group
-- Example: `secretscli group update --oldname developers --newname engineering`
+- Example: `dv group update --oldname developers --newname engineering`

 #### delete